Bellaire couple arrested; kids and animals removed from home; house condemned

 Authorities found trash and feces on the floor of the house.
 The situation was so bad that authorities condemned the house.

-Several animals were taken from the house including 7 cats, 5 dogs, several fish and one snake.
+Several animals were taken from the house including 12 cats, 5 dogs, several fish and one python snake.

 This is a developing story.
 Stay with 7NEWS and WTRF.com for updates.